zf900/HNMDRP/R/README.md

 **************************************************************************************************

 Firstly, to demonstrate HNMDRP can achieve a good performance with best ROC and PR curve, we performing LOOCV to evaluate our method on predicting known cell line-drug associations by running the following code.
+(This process may need to take a few seconds.)

 	source("main.R")

 which include following code: